-A common misconception is that only women can volunteer at WC&S. Anyone over 16 years of age who is fully vaccinated for COVID-19 can help out in the kitchen.
+A common misconception is that only women can volunteer at WC&S. Anyone over 16 years of age can help out in the kitchen.

 Should I Talk to the Residents?

 Absolutely.
 Though we can no longer offer volunteers the opportunity to eat alongside residents due to the risk of COVID-19, you are still welcome to talk with them while you're in the shelter space.
 However, we ask you to please: